scientific-python/cookie/README.md

     - Includes spell checking
 * A ReadTheDocs-ready Sphinx docs folder and `[docs]` extra
 * A test folder and pytest `[test]` extra
+* A noxfile is included with a few common targets

 Setuptools only: